ExpressionEngine/ExpressionEngine-User-Guide/source/modules/forum/forum_helper.rst

 ``{body}``
 The contents of the topic.

-**Note:** This variable will use the formatting preferences of the forum that the topic belongs to.
+.. note:: This variable will use the formatting preferences of the forum
+	that the topic belongs to.

 forum\_name
 ~~~~~~~~~~~